ietf-rats-wg/rats-endorsements/draft-dthaler-rats-endorsements.md

 Environment (e.g., hardware, firmware, Operating System, etc.).
 Typically, each Attester has multiple Target Environments, each with their own set of claims (sometimes called a "claimset") representing their actual state.
-Additionally, the number of target Environments is not limited.
+Additionally, the number of Target Environments is not limited.

 "Actual state" is a group of claimsets about the actual state of the Attester at a given point in time.
 Each claimset holds claims about a specific Target Environment